Terms And Conditions

 By agreeing to these terms, you accept responsibility for the debt, any associated recovery costs, and interest at the applicable rate.

 Important Notice: If you are using your health insurance provider to fund the treatment, you are responsible for ensuring your policy covers the treatment.
-If your health insurance provider refuses to pay for part or all of the sessions, you are responsible for settling these payments directly with Resilient Wellbeing Clinic.
+If your health insurance provider refuses to pay for part or all of the sessions, you are responsible for settling these payments directly with Resilient Wellbeing Clinic at our standard self-funding fees.

 15. Breaches of these terms and conditions